cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 Your keeper was indeed initialized with an empty genesis.
 You have to fix that one way or another.

 You can choose to fix that by initializing the keeper with the default genesis.
 Initializing the `MsgServer` with the default genesis is opinionated, so it is better to keep this opinion closest to the tests.
-So copy the `setupMsgServer` from [`msg_server_test.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_test.go#L12-L15) into your `msg_server_create_game_test.go`.
+So, copy the `setupMsgServer` from [`msg_server_test.go`](https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_test.go#L12-L15) into your `msg_server_create_game_test.go`.
 While you are at it, modify it to also return the keeper:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/b79a43c/x/checkers/keeper/msg_server_create_game_test.go#L20-L24]
 func setupMsgServerCreateGame(t testing.TB) (types.MsgServer, keeper.Keeper, context.Context) {